 Definitions Accredited Certifier For the purposes of the certification of Construction Certificates and Complying Development Certificates as referenced in this plan, the Accredited Certifier is the principal certifying authority.
 EP&A Act Environmental Planning and Assessment Act, as amended EP&A Regulation Environmental Planning and Assessment Act Regulation, as amended.
-IPD (Implicit Price Deflator) Index used for adjustment of construction component - refers to the value of work done (implicit price deflator); Chain Volume Measures; Engineering Construction; ABS Reference A405071T, ABS Product Number 8782.0.65.001 TSC Land Index Index used for adjustment of land acquisition costs - Tweed Shire Council Land Index, as published in Council's Management Plan and Quarterly Report.
+PPI (Producer Price Index) Index used for adjustment of construction component from 2020 - refers to Non-residential building construction, ABS Reference 3020 TSC Land Index Index used for adjustment of land acquisition costs - Tweed Shire Council Land Index, as published in Council's Management Plan and Quarterly Report.
 Structured (Active) Public Open Space Sportsfields used for organised sporting activities such as cricket, rugby league, rugby union, hockey, netball, etc. These areas do not include open trunk drains and lakes.
 Cycleways will not, by themselves, be included as structured open space.
 The may be provided in conjunction with the provision of sportsfields.
-Casual (Passive) Public Open Space Public open space utilised for a variety of generally "non- organised" activities.
+Casual (Passive) Public Open Space Public open space utilised for a variety of generally "non-organised" activities.
 These areas include neighbourhood parks, natural bushland parks, formal garden parks and pedestrian links.
 These areas do not include open trunk drains and lakes.
 Cycleways will not, by themselves, be included as casual open space.
 They may be provided in conjunction with the provision of neighbourhood parks, etc. Nexus The relationship between the expected types of development in the area and the demand created by those developments for additional public facilities.
 The link between the proposed development and the increased demand for public facilities may be demonstrated through causal nexus (what), spatial nexus (where) and temporal nexus (when).
 Causal nexus requires that the need for the service or facility being levied must be a result of the development being levied.
 Physical nexus requires that the service or facility be near enough in physical terms to provide benefit to that development.
-Temporal nexus requires that the
+Temporal nexus

-Definitions service or facility must be provided within a reasonable time.
+Definitions requires that the service or facility must be provided within a reasonable time.

-Standards used Standards used in this contributions plan Detached dwelling house/lot Equivalent to 2.4 persons (one Equivalent Tenement) Source: Tweed Shire Urban Land Release Strategy 2009 1 bedroom unit Equivalent to 1.3 persons Source: Tweed Shire Urban Land Release Strategy 2009 2 bedroom unit Equivalent to 1.7 persons Source: Tweed Shire Urban Land Release Strategy 2009 3 bedroom unit Equivalent to 2.1 persons Source: Tweed Shire Urban Land Release Strategy 2009 4+ bedroom unit Equivalent to 2.4 persons Source: Tweed Shire Urban Land Release Strategy 2009 Tourist related development that provides accommodation Equivalent to the above residential standards with reference to the number of bedrooms Open space standard 2.83 hectares per 1000 persons Source: as adopted by Land and Environment Court for developing areas (Department of Planning 1992) Local structured open space standard 1.7ha per 1,000 population Source: Tweed Shire Open Space Infrastructure Policy 2002 Local casual open space standard 1.13ha per 1,000 population Source: Tweed Shire Open Space Infrastructure Policy 2002
+Standards used Is used in this contributions plan Detached dwelling house/lot Equivalent to 2.4 persons (one Equivalent Tenement) Source: Tweed Shire Urban Land Release Strategy 2009 1 bedroom unit Equivalent to 1.3 persons Source: Tweed Shire Urban Land Release Strategy 2009 2 bedroom unit Equivalent to 1.7 persons Source: Tweed Shire Urban Land Release Strategy 2009 3 bedroom unit Equivalent to 2.1 persons Source: Tweed Shire Urban Land Release Strategy 2009 4+ bedroom unit Equivalent to 2.4 persons Source: Tweed Shire Urban Land Release Strategy 2009 Tourist related development that provides accommodation Equivalent to the above residential standards with reference to the number of bedrooms Open space standard 2.83 hectares per 1000 persons Source: as adopted by Land and Environment Court for developing areas (Department of Planning 1992) Local structured open space standard 1.7ha per 1,000 population Source: Tweed Shire Open Space Infrastructure Policy 2002 Local casual open space standard 1.13ha per 1,000 population Source: Tweed Shire Open Space Infrastructure Policy 2002